Not all horseback riding boots for beginners are made equal

 Ariat Heritage Contour II Field English Boot (Ladies)

 Here are my favorite English boots.
-I wear my Ariat Heritage Contour II Field Boot for every dressage, stadium jumping, and cross country ride (and have for 3+ years).
+I wear my Ariat Heritage Contour II Field Boot for every

 - Ariat is the leading english boot brand, so the quality and style is top notch.

 - This is the perfect safety heel for riding and has a good spur stop on the back.

 - They’re easy to break in and have a full zip in the back for easy access.